hashicorp/nomad-guides/application-deployment/redis/README.md

 ```

 ## Step 2: Nomad plan
-use Nomad plan to invoke a dry-run of the scheduler on our job.
-This is similar to `terraform plan` where we can see the potential outcome of an actually job deploy beforehand.
+Use Nomad plan to invoke a dry-run of the scheduler on our job.
+This is similar to `terraform plan` where we can see the potential outcome of an actual job deploy beforehand.

 ```bash
 vagrant@node1:/vagrant/application-deployment/redis$ nomad plan redis.nomad